flumi3/apple-silicon-vm-vagrant/README.md

 ## Troubleshooting

-### SSL Error: Unable to Get Local Issuer Certificate
+### SSL Error: Unable to Get Local Issuer Certificate (Zscaler)

-This issue is likely caused by your company providing custom SSL certificates, i.e. doing an inspection of all SSL, e.g. using Zscaler.
-In doing so, they likely have deployed a custom root cert.
+This issue is likely caused by your company providing custom SSL certificates, i.e. the company performing an inspection of all SSL traffic (e.g. using Zscaler).
+For doing so, they likely have deployed a custom root certificate.
 You can validate that by going to Chrome or Firefox for an HTTPS site.
 Go into the information for that and look at who issued it.

 To resolve the issue, you will have to get that root cert and make it trusted by Vagrant.